trdroid/Android-Sample-Apps/WeatherApp/README.md

 **Refactoring the network calling code to be called from an AsyncTask**

 As network calls cannot be made on the main thread, refactor the network code to be called from an AsyncTask.

+An AsyncTask allows developers to focus on the business logic by easily allowing them to specify running certain parts of the code on the background thread and certain parts on the UI thread, without having to create and manage custom threads.

 ```java